Exotic Orchard card art

 How often is Exotic Orchard drawn in a Commander game?

-In tracked games where Exotic Orchard was in the deck, it was drawn in roughly 25% of deck-instances.
-That figure is consistent with what you'd expect from any singleton land in a 100-card deck.
-Of the 290 observed instances that reached a hand, 223 were cast before the game ended, a draw-to-play rate of 74%.
+Across 1946 tracked multiplayer Commander games where the card was in the deck, Exotic Orchard was drawn 26% of the time.
+That is consistent with a singleton land in a 100-card deck.
+Of the 910 drawn copies, 79% were played before the game ended.

-What turn does Exotic Orchard typically come down?
+What turn does Exotic Orchard typically hit the battlefield?

 Is Exotic Orchard legal in Commander?